-For example, let’s say that your big goal related to health is to train for a marathon, and your big mental goal is to get a new, better-paying job with a better work-life balance.
+For example, let’s say that your big goal related to health is to train for a marathon, and your big mental goal is to get a new job where you can earn more money and have a better work-life balance.
 Those are your two big goals this year, which you will focus on and put most of your energy behind.

-However, you also need to replace your roof because it’s leaking on rainy days, and it looks visibly decrepit.
-Although this is not one of your major personal goals, a part of your life plan is to live a healthy and happy life with your family, and having a safe home is an integral part of that.
+However, you also need to replace your roof because it leaks on rainy days and looks visibly decrepit.
+Although that is not one of your major personal goals, a part of your life plan is to live a healthy and happy life with your family, and having a safe home is an integral part of that.
 That means that the project of replacing the roof on your house must make its way into your annual ongoing projects list.

-To create your list, you must brainstorm by yourself and then together with your family, which could be just your spouse, or your spouse and your kids.
+To create your list, you must brainstorm by yourself and then with your family, which could be just your spouse or your spouse and your kids.
 You need to create a comprehensive list of all the things that you must accomplish this year.
-Once you know the ‘what’, you must decide the ‘when’.
+Once you know the ‘what,’ you must decide the ‘when.’
 Remember that all your tasks must have a deadline and a context.
 The context is the area of your life to which they are mostly related.

 Your Recurring Tasks List